RohanRA89/WebpageTextCounterJavaFX/README.md

   Fourth Build
   - Added JavaDoc notation for WebpageHandling class. *specifically scrapeWebPage(String webAddress) method.

+  Fifth Build
+  -added Database storage of results of website scrape.
+Tried to deploy to a jar with client/server capabilites but that build was unsuccessful.

   Future Builds
   - Implement clear all button for the label or add better conditional statments for all possible interaction cases.
   - Check on testing issues.
 Unsure why the testing suite isn't getting access to them in the testing package.